zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 8.2 The Metamaterial Stack

-The core achieves high coherence through a precisely engineered metamaterial stack—layers of exotic alloys arranged to create the required α gradient:
+The core achieves high coherence through a precisely engineered metamaterial stack, layers of exotic alloys arranged to create the required α gradient:

 | Layer Zone | Materials | α Range |
 |------------|-----------|---------|